oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 For a public client using the grant type code, an attack would look as
 follows:

-Let's assume the redirect URL pattern "https://\*.somesite.example/\*" had been registered for the client "s6BhdRkqt3".
+Let's assume the redirect URL pattern `https://*.somesite.example/*` had been registered for the client "s6BhdRkqt3".
 This pattern allows redirect URIs pointing to any host residing in the domain somesite.example.
 So if an attacker manages to establish a host or subdomain in somesite.example he can impersonate the legitimate client.
-Assume the attacker sets up the host "evil.somesite.example".
+Assume the attacker sets up the host `evil.somesite.example`.

 The attack can then be conducted as follows:

-First, the attacker needs to trick the user into opening a tampered URL in his browser, which launches a page under the attacker's control, say "https://www.evil.example".
+First, the attacker needs to trick the user into opening a tampered URL in his browser, which launches a page under the attacker's control, say `https://www.evil.example`.
 (See Threat T1.)

 This URL initiates an authorization request with the client id of a legitimate client to the authorization endpoint.
 This is the example